 It’s more powerful than any eight-cylinder Audi R8 or Aston Martin Vantage.
 It’s one of the most desirable sports cars that Italy has produced in a decade, and for those keen on an al fresco experience Alfa made the Spider to compensate.

-There was only 500 Alfa Romeo 8C Competiziones made for the world share, and exactly 41 found their way into the UK, all currently in private hands.
+There were only 500 Alfa Romeo 8C Competiziones made for the world to share, and exactly 41 found their way into the UK, all currently in private hands.

 Except this one, which is owned by the Marque II Car Club.
-And since Marque II has been kind enough to lend it to us, we can now tell you exactly how well it goes down a typical British B-road.
+And since Marque II was kind enough to lend it to us, we can now tell you exactly how well it goes down a typical British B-road.

 Getting the Alfa Romeo 8C out on the open road

 Such things are subjective, but I don’t know anyone who would describe the Alfa Romeo 8C as anything short of sensational to look at.
 It’s smaller than you might expect though.
 With almost no rear overhang, the Alfa Romeo 8C is compact; at less than 4.4 metres long, it’s shorter than most family hatchbacks.